Shinachiku Tei

 About Shinachiku Tei

-Shinachiku Tei is a casual Yokohama venue with a verified price range of JPY 1,000–1,999.
+Shinachiku Tei is a casual Yokohama venue with a price range of JPY 1,000–1,999.
 It is listed for Monday, Thursday, Friday service from 11 AM–3 PM, with Saturday and Sunday service from 11 AM–3 PM and 5–8 PM.
 Tuesday and Wednesday are closed.
-The verified recognition available for the venue is Tabelog 100 - Ramen - KANAGAWA - 2025.
+The venue has earned Tabelog 100 - Ramen - KANAGAWA - 2025 recognition.

-Specific seating details, reservation rules, payment methods, group policies are not verified here.
-What is verified is the casual dress code, the Yokohama location, the JPY 1,000–1,999 price range, the posted weekly schedule.
+Shinachiku Tei has a casual dress code, is located in Yokohama, falls in the JPY 1,000–1,999 price range, follows the posted weekly schedule.
 For planning purposes, treat the venue as a casual, modestly priced stop and confirm any service details directly before visiting.

 Menu and Service Notes

-Specific menu items, broth details, portion sizes, service format are not verified here, so this guide does not make claims about the dishes served or the style of ordering.
-The grounded facts are simpler: Shinachiku Tei is in Yokohama, sits in the JPY 1,000–1,999 range, keeps a casual dress code, has verified hours centered on daytime service with weekend evening hours.
+Shinachiku Tei is in Yokohama, sits in the JPY 1,000–1,999 range, keeps a casual dress code, has hours centered on daytime service with weekend evening hours.

-Timing should be planned around the verified schedule.
+Timing should be planned around the schedule.
 Shinachiku Tei is open Monday, Thursday, Friday from 11 AM–3 PM; Saturday and Sunday from 11 AM–3 PM and 5–8 PM; and closed Tuesday and Wednesday.
-No verified information is available here about wait times, reservations, seating layout, payment type, private rooms, or whether the venue is better for families, dates, or business meals.

 Practical summary: Yokohama; casual dress code; JPY 1,000–1,999; open Monday, Thursday, Friday 11 AM–3 PM; Saturday and Sunday 11 AM–3 PM and 5–8 PM; closed Tuesday and Wednesday; Tabelog 100 - Ramen - KANAGAWA - 2025.